General-purpose industrial properties in Ontario have the following characteristics:

 - they can usually be converted to another use without extensive alterations.

-MPAC uses the cost approach to value general-purpose industrial properties.
+MPAC uses the cost approach to value most general-purpose industrial properties.

 This approach determines the assessed value by means of estimating the replacement cost of the buildings and structures, adjusting that cost for any depreciation in the actual property being valued (which includes physical deterioration and obsolescence), then adding the value of the land.